In this post, we're going to explain what it means to live a simple life and how to achieve it.

 Mindlessness invites chaos.
 Mindful awareness invokes simplicity.

-What do you find is keeping you most from living a simple life?
+What is your favorite thing about living a simple life?